cocos/cocos-docs/en/extension/asset-management.md

 ### Refresh the asset

-When the asset file has been modified in the `asset` and there is no reintroduction for some reason, the asset data in the `asset` and the asset data displayed in the database are inconsistent (if the `fs` module direct operation of the contents of the file will appear), you can manually call the asset refresh interface to re-import assets
+When the asset file has been modified in the `asset` and there is no reintroduction for some reason, the asset data in the `asset` and the asset data displayed in the database are inconsistent (if the `fs` module direct operation of the contents of the file will appear), you can manually call the asset refresh interface to re-import assets:

 ```js
 // main process or renderer process